gsa-oes/office-of-evaluation-sciences/pages/events.md

 - <b>Who should attend?</b> Federal employees, academics and others interested in learning more.
 - <b>Register</b>: <a href="https://goo.gl/forms/VhRduCS5BVFScFv92">Sign Up Here </a>

-<i>Note: If you are an OMB or other agency employee where Google Forms does not work, just email oes@gsa.gov to register</i>
+<i>Note: If you are an OMB or other agency employee where Google Forms does not work, email oes@gsa.gov to register</i>

 Following this event, the <a href="https://behavioralpolicy.org/">Behavioral Science and Policy Association (BSPA)</a> has asked leading experts to facilitate a series of workshops for Federal employees on Behavioral Science 101.
 Stay tuned for more information on this training.